karolsudol/flamingo/README.md

 ## Secondary Markets

-- `note` representing a loan can be freely traded by both parties in any secondary markets during its lifecycle
-- which sale results in protocol updating assets owners if sale occurs
+- `note` representing a loan can be freely traded by both parties in any secondary markets during its lifecycle, which sale results in protocol updating assets owners if sale occurs

-## Distressed Asst Loan Auction

-- in case of loan default either asset or asset backed loan can be traded on `Dutch Auction` sale by a lender
-- `Capital Allocators` participate in these events providng liquidity to both assets and loans

-## Options

-- `Capital Allocators` can bid on a right to buy asset on the specified fuure in a form of an option
-- `insurance` as such is provided to `lenders`
-- `options` are traded in `Dutch Auction`

 ## Example